Mayo Clinic: Early years

 Mayo Clinic originated with the medical practice of William Worrall Mayo, M.D.
 (1819–1911).
-Born near Manchester, England, he was mentored by the eminent British scientist John Dalton and immigrated to the United States in 1846.
+Born near Manchester, England, he was mentored by the eminent British scientist John Dalton and migrated to the United States in 1846.
 He worked his way west, earning two medical degrees at a time when formal education for physicians was limited.
 Mayo settled in Indiana, and he married Louise Abigail Wright in 1851.
 They moved to Minnesota Territory in 1854, seeking a more healthful climate.
 The family relocated within Minnesota several times until Mayo's appointment as an examining surgeon for the Union Army military draft board during the American Civil War brought them to Rochester.
-On January 27, 1864, Mayo advertised in the Rochester City Post the opening of a private medical practice "over the Union Drug Store on Third Street" with "all calls answered by day or night."
+On January 27, 1864, Mayo advertised in the Rochester City Post the opening of a private medical practice "over the Union Drug Store on Third Street" with "all calls answered by day or night".

 Both of W. W. Mayo's sons, William James Mayo (1861–1939) and Charles Horace Mayo (1865–1939), who became known as Dr. Will and Dr. Charlie, grew up in Rochester and attended medical school.
 William graduated in 1883 and joined his father's practice, with Charles joining in 1888.

 On August 21, 1883, a tornado struck Rochester, causing at least 37 deaths and over 200 injuries.
 One-third of the town was destroyed, but the Mayo family escaped serious harm.
 Relief efforts began immediately in a variety of makeshift facilities.
 Mayo was placed in charge of organizing medical care for the wounded survivors.
 Needing nurses, he reached out to Mother Alfred Moes, the founder of the Sisters of Saint Francis of Rochester, Minnesota (a teaching order).

 After the crisis subsided, Mother Alfred approached W. W. Mayo with a proposal: The Sisters of St. Francis would raise funds to build a hospital in Rochester if he and his sons provided medical and surgical care.
 The agreement was made over a handshake.
 On September 30, 1889, Saint Mary's Hospital was opened by the Sisters with the three Mayo physicians on staff.